Anne Fine: Early life

 Fine was born and raised in Leicester and educated in neighbouring midland counties of England.
 She attended Northampton High School and earned a degree in politics from the University of Warwick.
-She was married to the philosopher Kit Fine until they were divorced; she has now been with her partner Dick Warren for more than twenty years.
+She was married to the philosopher Kit Fine until they were divorced and have two daughters named Cordelia Fine and Ione Fine.
+She has now been with her partner Dick Warren for more than twenty years.
 She currently lives in Barnard Castle, County Durham, England.
-She and Kit Fine have two daughters named Cordelia Fine and Ione Fine.

 She has four sisters; her father was an electrical engineer and she grew up in Fareham, Hampshire.
 The eldest of the sisters is Elizabeth Arnold who also writes books for children; the three younger sisters were triplets.
-She studied History and Politics at university, got married, and then her daughter Ione was born.
+She studied History and Politics at university.
 At age 24, she wrote her first book.

 Career

-Describing the start of her writing career, Fine has written: “In 1971 my first daughter was born.
+Describing the start of her writing career, Fine has written: "In 1971 my first daughter was born.
 Unable to get to the library in a snowstorm to change my library books, in desperation I sat down and started to write a novel.
-Clearly this was the right job for me, for I have never stopped writing for more than a few weeks since”.
-In September 2010, Fine told The Daily Telegraph’s Jessica Salter that this first book lay under her bed after being rejected by two publishers, adding “Five years later I unearthed it and entered it in a competition where I was runner-up, and it was finally published in 1978”.
+Clearly this was the right job for me, for I have never stopped writing for more than a few weeks since".
+In September 2010, Fine told The Daily Telegraphs Jessica Salter that this first book lay under her bed after being rejected by two publishers, adding "Five years later I unearthed it and entered it in a competition where I was runner-up, and it was finally published in 1978".